Healthy Dwarf Umbrella Tree (Heptapleurum arboricola) in bright indirect, also known as Dwarf Umbrella Tree

 About Dwarf Umbrella Tree

 Dwarf Umbrella Tree originates from Taiwan and Hainan Island in China and remains tied to those ecological conditions in cultivation, and growers still see those regional traits in day-to-day care.
 Within native ecosystems, it occupies warm understory or open tropical habitats with seasonal rainfall and is regularly noted for its glossy leaves.
-The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
+In practice, the species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
 Today it is common in interior plant culture, where growers use it to add reliable foliage character to living and work spaces.
 For most growers, the key advantage is the balance of ornamental impact and predictable cultivation behavior over time.

 Family: Araliaceae · Genus: Heptapleurum